vishvAsa/kalpAntaram/kANe/v3/0/Works_Consulted.md

 Mukerji) in Memoirs of the Asiatic Society of Bengal,

 Vol. III.
 Vyavahāramayukha of Nilakantha (ed. by P. V. Kane ). .
-Vyavahāranirnaya of Varadarāja (published in the Adyar
+Vyavahāranirṇaya of Varadarāja (published in the Adyar

 Library Series, ed. by Rao Bahadur K. V. Rangaswami